natescode/silicon/grammar/experimental.md

 # Grammar Experiments

-Silicon aims to be simple but flexible and able to easily adding new features without fundamentally changing the language or grammar; much like how LIPS works.
+Silicon aims to be simple but flexible and able to easily adding new features without fundamentally changing the language or grammar; much like how LISP works (for interpreted mode).

 Let's go over a few examples.